Giftwrap Angel

 4. Cut out the rectangle piece it creates, 8 x 5 in our case.
 Repeat as many times as you’d like.

-5. Fold your rectangle in half, place your thumb along the crease and lower edge of the paper, and spread your 2 other fingers.
+1. Fold your rectangle in half, place your thumb along the crease and lower edge of the paper, and spread your two other fingers.
 Your middle finger will need to be centered on the open edge.

-6. Carefully trace the upper line of your fingers with a pencil or marker and cut it out.
-This becomes the extended arms/robe and the sway at the bottom.
+2. Carefully trace the upper line of your fingers with a pencil or marker and cut it out.
+This becomes the extended arms/robe and the curve at the bottom.

-7. Use your small container to trace a head and use the ridged edges to form 1 rounded wing at the top and a pointy/rounded/scalloped end at the bottom.
-They can be long or shorter wings., we trimmed ours a bit in the end.
+1. Use your small container to trace a head and use the ridged edges to form 1 rounded wing at the top and a pointy/rounded/scalloped end at the bottom.
+They can have long or shorter wings.
+We trimmed ours a bit in the end.

-10. With the markers create hair, a face, and a headband of “greenery” with a green marker and lots of little X’s.
-You can even add berries or flowers too.
+4. With the markers, draw in the hair, face, and a headband of “greenery” with a green marker and lots of little X’s.
+You can even add berries or flowers, too.

 That’s it!